-The Indianapolis Colts completed their head coach interview with Dallas Cowboys defensive coordinator Dan Quinn, the team announced Friday.
+The Indianapolis Colts completed their head coach interview with Los Angeles Rams defensive coordinator Raheem Morris, the team announced Friday.

-You can follow along for the latest updates with the head coach search via our tracker.
+You can follow along for the latest updates regarding the head coaching search with our tracker.

 The head coaching search will be led by general manager Chris Ballard, but the decision ultimately resides with owner Jim Irsay.